 After the introduction of a nationwide Unified Payment Interface (UPI) in 2016, India has become one of the world's leading economies for cashless transactions.
-We exploit the heterogeneity in the intensity of the adoption of digital payments across districts to show that economic outcomes, as measured by household income and small business activities, increased significantly in districts with higher intensity of cashless transactions.
-These effects are stronger in financially less developed regions of the country.
-We achieve identification using two complementary empirical strategies.
-We first exploit the differences in the timing of participation on the UPI platform by different banks to obtain a quasi-random variation in the level of digital payments across districts.
-Second, we exploit the within-district-year-quarter variation in the effect of cashless payments on economic outcomes across households who are differentially impacted by the adoption of digital payment.
-Specifically, we show that the impact of digital payments is stronger for self-employed households, such as hawkers and traders, compared to others.
-Relaxation of borrowing constraints and reduction in the transaction cost of payments are two principal mechanisms behind our findings.
+We use the heterogeneity in the intensity of the adoption of digital payments across districts to show that economic outcomes, as measured by household income and small business activities, increased significantly in districts with a higher intensity of cashless transactions.
+We exploit the differences in the timing of participation on the UPI platform by different banks to establish a causal link between digital payments and economic outcomes.
+Our results are stronger in financially less developed regions of the country and for financially weaker households such as small traders.
+Relaxation of borrowing constraints and reduction in the transaction cost of payments are two principal mechanisms behind our results.
+These findings have important implications for theories of intermediation and for other economies that are considering the adoption of digital payment systems.

-Keywords: Cashless, FinTech, Digital Payments, UPI JEL Classification: G21, G28
+Keywords: Cashless, FinTech, Digital Payments, UPI

+JEL Classification: G21, G28

-^{}We are grateful to Viral Acharya, Isha Agarwal, Ruchir Agarwal, Pulak Ghosh, Nandini Gupta, Arvind Krishnamurthy, Pravin Krishna, Andrey Malenko, Nadya Malenko, Edward Kim, Puneet Manchanda, Arvind Panagariya, Tarun Ramdorai, Uday Rajan, Avanidhar Subrahmanyam, Borris Vallee, Nishant Vats, and seminar participants at the Columbia University's India Summit and the University of Michigan for comments on the paper.
+^{}We are grateful to Viral Acharya, Isha Agarwal, Ruchir Agarwal, Tarun Chordia, Darrell Duffie, Pulak Ghosh, Nandini Gupta, Kose John, Arvind Krishnamurthy, Pravin Krishna, Andrey Malenko, Nadya Malenko, Gegor Matvos, Edward Kim, Puneet Manchanda, Marcus Opp, Arvind Panagariya, N. Prabhala, Tarun Ramadorai, Uday Rajan, Amit Seru, Avanidhar Subrahmanyam, Tavneet Suri, Borris Vallee, Nishant Vats, Yao Zeng, and seminar, brownbag & conference participants at the Cambridge Alternative Finance Conference, 2023, Columbia University's India Summit, 2023, Economics of Payments Workshop, Federal Reserve Bank, 2023, IIMC-NYU Stern Conference, 2023, Johns Hopkins Carey Finance Conference, 2023, NBER Macro, Money and Financial Frictions, SI 2023, Payments and Securities Settlement Workshop, Bank of Canada, 2023, SITE Financial Regulation, Stanford, 2023, University of Michigan, University of Georgia, UCLA Anderson, UCLA Macro-Finance Lunch, and the University of Southern California for comments on the paper.
+We are grateful to Dilip Abse, Nirupama Kulkarni, and Richard Beyer for various discussions and help with the databases.
 We thank the Mitsui Life Financial Research Center for providing financial support for this research.